This article is for admins of professional plans.

 More about Dashlane's account recovery options

-If a member has forgotten their Master Password and hasn't turned on a recovery method, the member may need to reset their account, which erases all the data they've saved in Dashlane.
-When a member resets their account, they're also removed from the plan and need to be re-invited by an admin.
-The member can follow the steps in our troubleshooting article to see if they're able to log in.
+If a member has forgotten their Master Password and hasn't turned on a recovery method, they may need to reset their account, erasing all the data they've saved in Dashlane.
+When a member resets their account, they're also removed from the plan and must be re-invited by an admin.
+The member can follow the steps in our troubleshooting article to see if they can log in.
 If a member loses access to their 2-factor authentication (2FA) tokens, you can generate the 2FA tokens for them.

 I forgot my Master Password